Skip to content

 Locating your Repeater

-A repeater with an omnidirectional antenna (which is most of them) needs to have good line of site to other repeaters.
+A repeater with an omnidirectional antenna (which is most of them) needs to have good line of sight to other repeaters.
 This means getting it up high.
 On your roof or on a mast that is above the roof or in the yard free in a clear space.
-For directional antennas you need good line of site to the other repeater you aim to mesh with.
+For directional antennas you need good line of sight to the other repeater you aim to mesh with.

 Repeater Setup